Least effective type of birth control

 Side Effects and Limitations

-- Some women say it makes them dry during sex.
+- Some people say it makes them dry during sex.
 Using lube can help with this.

 - It can cause vaginal irritation.

 - In very rare cases, can cause Toxic Shock Syndrome – a serious bacterial infection.

 - It can’t be used during your period.

 - If you’re allergic to sulfa drugs, polyurethane, or spermicide, you shouldn’t use the sponge.
 Talk to your Family PACT provider about other methods that may work for you.

 - The sponge is not reusable.